 Now, as a European Union resident, you don’t need to be in Spain 183 days a year to keep the green card.
 But non-EU citizens with a residence permit are required to be in the country at least 183 days to maintain the green card.

 And that means becoming a tax resident in Spain, therefore taxpayers in the country.

-We still need to wait to see if an agreement between Spain and the UK will take place, maybe setting up a double treatment convention that eradicates this problem.
+We still need to wait to see if an agreement between Spain and the UK will take place in terms of taxes, maybe setting up a double treatment convention that eradicates this problem.

 Finally, something many are concerned about.
 The validity of their driving license.
 Will there be an automatic renewal or will it be disqualified as soon as Brexit happens?
 What we know is that, during this transitory period of 2 years, all these things like driving licenses, social security,… will remain protected.

 But what happens if your driving license expires in 10 years, time by which the transitory period will have completely ended?

 Then probably there will be a way to exchange the European driving license.
 A lot of countries who are not from the EU, like Ukrania, can exchange the Ukranian one for the European one.
 Therefore, it is highly likely that you as a UK citizen will need to update for the new one as a non-European Union country.

 As you have seen, as Brexit starts implementing, many areas of the life of a UK citizen in Spain will start changing.
 Taxes, their legal status, social security…

 As immigration lawyers with tons of British clients, we can advise you and help you be prepared for the Brexit.
-That is why, if you would like to be secure and start normalizing your situation NOW, taking the preventive measures required, do not hesitate to contact us, we will be glad to help!
+That is why, if you would like to be secure and start normalizing your situation NOW, do not hesitate to contact us, we will be glad to help!